 Straps don’t have anything to do with supporting your breasts because they don’t function to lift them, contrary to what most might believe.
 However, they help in aligning the band.

-The straps are not supposed to dig into your shoulders.This is usually an indication the band is doing its job to support your breasts and not get dragged down by them.
+The straps are not supposed to dig into your shoulders, and you should adjust them if they do.This is usually an indication the band is doing its job to support your breasts and not get dragged down by them.